Flexible floaters align with the direction of wave propagation: Theory

-We note that the term in bracket is, with a factor $6/\delta_x^2$, identical to effective potential governing the angular drift (\ref{slowpsimotion}).
-In the limit $\delta_x \rightarrow 0$, we recover the classical Stokes drift velocity for a material point, $\dot{\overline{x}}_c = \epsilon^2$ (or $\epsilon^2 \omega / k$ in dimensional units).
-The term in brackets is the correction to Stokes drift due to finite size and orientation, and it is always negative according to this inviscid Froude-Krylov model.
-For infinitely long strips, it yields $\dot{\overline{x}}_c = \epsilon^2/2$, exactly half of the material-point Stokes drift.
+The term in bracket in Eq.~(\ref{eq:xcdot}) is, with a factor $6/\delta_x^2$, identical to effective potential governing the angular drift (\ref{slowpsimotion}).
+It is always negative, and it contains the corrections to Stokes drift due to finite length and changes with angular position $\psib$.
+For very small floaters, in the limit $\delta_x \rightarrow 0$, the corrections vanish and we recover the classical Stokes drift velocity for a material point, $\partial_T\xb_c = 1$ (or $\epsilon^2 \omega / k$ in dimensional units).
+For infinitely long strips, we find $\partial_T\xb_c = 1/2$, exactly half of the material-point Stokes drift.
 This result can be understood as follows: for very long strips the fast oscillating first order motion \eqref{eq_tot_xpsi_fast_integrated} vanishes ($x'_c \rightarrow 0$ and $\psi' \rightarrow 0$).
-The strips do not move in the horizontal direction on short time scales, but still deform vertically to adapt to the interface.
-Through this vertical motion, the vertical velocity gradients of the flow are seen by the strip and this results in a $\epsilon^2/2$ term that also appears in the derivation of the Stokes drift velocity of material points.
-Finally in the small strip limit that applies to our experiments, the drift velocity (\ref{eq:xcdot}) simplifies to
+The strips do not move in the horizontal direction on short time scales.
+However they still deform vertically to adapt to the interface.
+Through this vertical motion, the vertical velocity gradients of the flow are seen by the strip and this results in a $1/2$ term that also appears in the derivation of the Stokes drift velocity of material points.

-This expression clearly shows a decrease of the drift velocity compared to the material-point Stokes drift prediction, which is more pronounced for a strip aligned along the direction of wave propagation.